matthew-a-thomas/me/_posts/2023-12-03-hark-the-herald-angels-sing.md

 > O! to All Thyself impart,
 > Form'd in each Believing Heart.

 It was George Whitefield who slightly altered the words to "Hark!
-The Herald Angels sing" in 1758, nearly twenty years later.
+The Herald Angels sing" in 1753[^1].
 The meaning is roughly the same.
 Whitefield also removed the eighth and tenth verses.
 I'm sure his intentions were good.

 But it was Sir David Willcocks and Reginald Jacques who totally gutted the best verses of all in 1961, more than two hundred years later.